hniedner/ctrp_rest_client/README.md

 Example client for the NCI Clinical Trial Search RESTful API

 # Setup #
+The application currently uses a local sqlite database that provides parsed information from the NCI Thesaurus.
+Plans are to switch this to use NCI EVS provided web services.
 ## Install Python 3
 ## Create virtual Python environment
     python -m venv venv # creates virtual environment in directory venv in the current directory